NotSlacker/do-without-ink/README.md

     $ npm install

-When MongoDB is installed according to [install manuals] (https://docs.mongodb.com/manual/administration/install-community/), you need to run the mongod database program.
+When MongoDB is installed according to [install manuals](https://docs.mongodb.com/manual/administration/install-community/), you need to run the mongod database program.
 By default, the database will open port 27017 to connect at 127.0.0.1.
 After creating the database, create a .env file and add the MONGODB\_LOCAL variable to it using the template from the .env\_sample file.
 Finally, to run the application, just call one of the following commands from the project directory:

     $ npm run dev
     $ npm run start